 Never having been to the Keys before, I was afraid I would pick the wrong one!
 There are over 1,700 islands.
-Thankfully, only about 40 are populated so that narrowed it down a bit.
+Thankfully, only about 30 are populated so that narrowed it down a bit.
 Should we stay in the Keys the whole time?
 Maybe we should visit another area of South Florida as well?
 I have a bit of analysis paralysis while planning trips.
 When we travel to places that I have never been, I am always afraid that I will be making the wrong decision.
 I put the success of the trip on my shoulders since I am always the one planning it.
 I had booked a hotel and then backed out.
 I could have continued to do that up until we left but I figured I should commit.
 Since Kyle’s work-travel days, we have been able to rack up a lot of points at different hotel chains and car rentals.
-Our preferred hotel is Marriott.
+Our preferred hotel for this trip was Marriott.
 We looked into some others but they were a bit out of our price range.
 Since we are so familiar with Marriott Bonvoy Loyalty Rewards, we felt confident sticking with one the Marriott affiliates so we could accumulate more points on this trip!

 Finally, I made a choice.
 We decided to stay at Courtyard Marathon – Florida Keys for half of our trip.
 I chose to pay using the Advance Purchase Member Rate which includes a discount for paying in full right away.
 This was great for two reasons: (1) I couldn’t change my mind any more than I already had!
 (2) I had a month to pay it off before arriving.
 Of course, this option might scare some away as it is nonrefundable.